1st Construction Company (U.S. Army Air Service): Organization

-Service History
+Service history

-The 1st remained in Kelly Field for only a short period of time after their organization, departing on January 10 to Camp Sevier in South Carolina.
+The 1st remained in Kelly Field for only a short period of time after their organization, departing on 10 January to Camp Sevier in South Carolina.
 They arrived on the 13th and began the military training and procurement of equipment needed for service in England.
 While stationed at Camp Sevier the unit was attached to the 30th infantry division, as they also were preparing for going overseas.
-On March 5 the company left for a camp in Mineola, New York, arriving at midnight the following day.
+On 5 March the company left for a camp in Mineola, New York, arriving at midnight the following day.
 On the 16th of the same month, they boarded the RMS Baltic and began their voyage overseas, along with a convoy of other ships.
 The company arrived in England as part of the Service of Supply, or S.O.S., troops that were attached to the American Expeditionary Force.
 In England they were under the authority of Base Section Number 3.

-On March 28 the company landed in Liverpool, England, and on the 29th the company was ordered to Romsey, England.
+On 28 March the company landed in Liverpool, England, and on the 29th the company was ordered to Romsey, England.
 Also in March came the authorization of increasing the personal of construction companies from 160 to 250.
-The 1st only stayed at Romsey for a few days before leaving on April 3 for Chattis Hill in Stockbridge.
-On July 13 came the arrival of the additional 90 men mentioned earlier, under the command of 2nd Lieutenant John Thomas.
+The 1st only stayed at Romsey for a few days before leaving on 3 April for Chattis Hill in Stockbridge.
+On 13 July came the arrival of the additional 90 men mentioned earlier, under the command of 2nd Lieutenant John Thomas.
 The company built many of the buildings at Cattis Hill, including an Aerodrome, Chapels, Military houses, and numerous other construction projects.
 The 1st was one of five construction units that worked on Chattis Hill, the others being the 471st, 472nd and 478th Construction squadrons, as well as a detachment of men with the 13th construction company.
-All work at Chattis Hill was completed by October 30th, at which point the company was ordered to U.S. Base Hospital No. 204, then to Southampton, then to Failsworth in Manchester.
+All work at Chattis Hill was completed by 30 October, at which point the company was ordered to U.S. Base Hospital No. 204, then to Southampton, then to Failsworth in Manchester.
 Failsworth was the site of an Aerodrome and 3 construction companies, including the 1st, arrived to construct it.
-The armistice, signed on November 11, stopped these plans as the company began the process of returning equipment to America.
+The armistice, signed on 11 November, stopped these plans as the company began the process of returning equipment to America.

-On November 28 the company moved to Knotty Ash in Liverpool but later received orders to begin the process of returning to America.
-These orders were canceled shortly after however, on January 3, 1919, and the company returned to Knotty Ash to resume their previous construction work.
-They would remain in England until march of 1919, when they were ordered to return to the U.S. According to an Army Air Service report of March 5, 1919, the company had over $1,000 dollars (Nearly $18,800 today) worth of equipment when they were ordered to return to America.
-The 1st arrived back to the U.S. by the end the end of march and were stationed at Garden City in New York.
-By April 3, all enlisted men had either been transferred or discharged, with the final company roaster being dated on April 5, 1919.
+On 28 November the company moved to Knotty Ash in Liverpool but later received orders to begin the process of returning to America.
+These orders were canceled shortly after however, on 3 January 1919, and the company returned to Knotty Ash to resume their previous construction work.
+They would remain in England until march of 1919, when they were ordered to return to the U.S. According to an Army Air Service report of 5 March 1919, the company had over $1,000 (nearly $18,800 today) worth of equipment when they were ordered to return to America.
+The 1st arrived back to the U.S. by the end of March and were stationed at Garden City in New York.
+By 3 April, all enlisted men had either been transferred or discharged, with the final company roaster being dated on 5 April 1919.